njncalub/reel-deal/DEVELOPMENT.md

 ## Deno

 This project uses the [Deno](https://deno.land) JavaScript runtime to run the scripts.
-You can check the manual at https://deno.land/manual/introduction.
+For more information, you can check the official documentation at https://deno.land/manual/introduction.

 - Create a `.env` file from the `.env.template`.
 - Fill in the required values.
-- Watch the project directory and start the development server:
+- Start the development server:
   - `deno task start`

 ## Database